obsidianmd/obsidian-help/en/Advanced topics/Using obsidian URI.md

 - `obsidian://open?path=D%3A%5CDocuments%5CMy%20vault%5CMy%20note`
 	This will look for any vault that contains the path `D:\Documents\My vault\My note`.
 Then, the rest of the path is passed to the `file` parameter.
 For example, if a vault exists at `D:\Documents\My vault`, then this would be equivalent to `file` parameter set to `My note`.

+#### Action `search`

+Description: Opens the search pane for a vault, and optionally perform a search query.

+Possible parameters:

+- `vault` can be either the vault name, or the vault ID.
+Same as action `open`.
+- `query` (optional) The search query to perform.

+Examples:

+- `obsidian://search?vault=my%20vault`
+	This opens the vault `my vault`, and opens the search pane.

+- `obsidian://search?vault=my%20vault&query=MOC`
+	This opens the vault `my vault`, opens the search pane, and performs a search for `MOC`.

 ## Shorthand formats